AzharAnwar9/Python-Website-Blocker/README.md

 ## Pre-requisites

 1. Python 3.x installed on machine
-2. The script is currently working on Windows & Mac Operating Systems and Linux Distributions.
+2. The script is currently working on Windows & Mac Operating Systems and all Linux Distributions.
 3. File containing list of URLs/Domains must be present in same folder as application.
 4. Script is required to be executed in admin mode(see details in How to Use section).